diem/client-sdk-python/mini-wallet.md

 ## Run Test Suite in a docker container

-In this example, we use a Mini-wallet application lanched by [Mini-wallet service docker compose file](./docker-compose/mini-wallet-service.yaml) as test target.
+In this example, we use a Mini-wallet application launched by [Mini-wallet service docker compose file](./docker-compose/mini-wallet-service.yaml) as test target.
 You may replace it with your application's compose file for testing your application.

 Start a target wallet application: